 The hypothalamus monitors blood levels of thyroid hormone and when levels drop too low, the hypothalamus releases thyroid releasing hormone (TRH).
 TRH stimulates the pituitary gland to increase secretion of thyroid stimulating hormone (TSH), which prompts the thyroid to release more T3 and T4.
 Through a negative feedback loop, the hypothalamus halts secretion of TRH when serum thyroid hormones regain adequate levels.

-Since the 1920s, science has further illuminated the role of iodine in thyroid health.
-Although iodized salt has resulted in marked improvements in thyroid health, excessive iodine intake can be problematic as well, especially in autoimmune thyroid conditions like Hashimoto's.
+Since the 1920s, science has further illuminated the role of iodine and thyroid health.
+Although iodized salt has resulted in marked improvements in thyroid health, excessive iodine intake can be problematic as well, especially in autoimmune thyroid conditions like Hashimoto’s.
 The thyroid gland is by far the largest holder of iodine in the body.

 The thyroid synthesizes thyroid hormones triiodothyronine (T3) and thyroxine (T4) from iodine and the amino acid tyrosine.
 The thyroid gland produces about 80% T4, which is the “inactive” form, and 20% T3, active thyroid hormone.
 The difference between the two is simply that T4 is made from tyrosine combined with four iodine molecules, whereas T3 is tyrosine and three iodine molecules.
 The body strips the last iodine molecule off T4 hormones to form the active T3 form to use as needed.
 Keep reading to learn more, as I will go into a more detailed description of the biochemistry underlying this process shortly.

-Iodine: enough, but not too much
+Iodine and Thyroid: enough, but not too much

 Although iodine deficiency has long been known to be a causative factor in thyroid disease and goiter, excessive iodine intake can be a problem as well.
 Research has demonstrated that high iodine intake is associated with an increased prevalence of hypothyroidism.
 A 2014 study on 146 Chinese men and women with subclinical hypothyroidism (SCH), restricting iodine intake resulted in decreased TSH levels (4).
 Another Chinese study from 2006 produced similar results and found that excessive iodine intake resulted in an increased risk of hypothyroidism and autoimmune thyroiditis (5).
 Another important factor in thyroid health that appears to modulate excessive iodine intake is selenium status, which I will discuss in more detail shortly.